Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Introduction

 Our work is structured as follows.
-In Section~\ref{Model}, we revisit the minimal realistic SO(10) theory and discuss its Yukawa Sector in the limit of CP symmetry.
-Then, we intuitively show why the scalar spectrum for electroweak scale SCPV contains light 2HDM.
+In Sec.~\ref{Model}, we revisit the minimal realistic $SO(10)$ theory and discuss its Yukawa sector in the limit of $CP$ symmetry.
+Then, we intuitively show why the scalar spectrum for electroweak scale S$CP$V contains light 2HDM.
 Following this, we derive the low energy theory at weak scale and specify its predictions.
-A more detailed phenomenological analysis is provided in Section~\ref{Pheno}.
-We firstly explain why the theory is not excluded, and then show how to test it by comparing the relative strength of a set of experimental observables.
-Finally, our findings and further discussions are summarized in Section~\ref{conclu}.
+A more detailed phenomenological analysis is provided in Sec.~\ref{Pheno}.
+We firstly explain why the theory is not excluded and then show how to test it by comparing the relative strength of a set of experimental observables.
+Finally, our findings and further discussions are summarized in Sec~\ref{conclu}.
+In the Appendix, we perform a deeper analysis on the Yukawa sector, illustrate some one-loop GUT-scale corrections, and summarize values for the hadron matrix elements we have used.